blackcathacker/TestMerges/README.md

 And a rebase with multiple commits

-And a merge commit with multiple commits
+And a merge commit with multiple commits...and actually more than one